Diet & Nutrition for Cancer Survivors

 - If you are able, consider including cardio, stretching, and resistance training to help maintain or increase your muscle mass.

-Think of your body like a nice, clean, white shirt.
+Think of your body like a nice, clean shirt.
 You would use the right detergent to clean and protect the shirt from damage.
-Just like the white shirt, we should keep our bodies clean with the right kind of food.
+Just like the clean shirt, we should keep our bodies clean with the right kind of food.
 You can do this by eating plenty of foods rich in antioxidants and phytonutrients, which help clean and protect the cells in your body from damage.
 An easy way to include phytonutrients in your diet is to look for colorful plant foods like fruits and vegetables.